These drugs help lower blood pressure but also may be used to ease symptoms of an enlarged prostate.By Mayo Clinic Staff

-Alpha blockers relax certain muscles and help small blood vessels remain open.
-They work by keeping the hormone norepinephrine (noradrenaline) from tightening the muscles in the walls of smaller arteries and veins.
-Blocking that effect causes the vessels to remain open and relaxed.
+Alpha blockers are a type of blood pressure medication.
+They lower blood pressure by preventing a hormone called norepinephrine from tightening the muscles in the walls of smaller arteries and veins.
+As a result, the blood vessels remain open and relaxed.
 This improves blood flow and lowers blood pressure.

-Many alpha blockers are available, in either short-acting or long-acting forms.
+Alpha blockers are either short-acting or long-acting.
 Short-acting medications work quickly, but their effects last only a few hours.
-Long-acting medications take longer to start working, but their effects last longer.
-Which one is best for you depends on your health and the condition being treated.
+Long-acting medications take longer to work, but their effects last longer.
+The alpha blocker that's best for you depends on your health and the condition being treated.

 Alpha blockers are also called alpha-adrenergic blocking agents, alpha-adrenergic antagonists, adrenergic blocking agents and alpha-blocking agents.